I have literally worked my ass off in order to lose weight and stay healthy.

 Until I got sick.

-Pre-diabetes (blood sugar was over 200), digestion was terrible, major acid reflux, my skin complexion changed for the worse, I was at the worse point of my life.
+Pre-diabetes (blood sugar was over 200), fatty liver, body pains, couldn’t sleep, digestion was terrible, blockage in my intestines, major acid reflux, my skin complexion changed for the worse, I was at the worse point of my life.

 And what was sad was that I was always telling my friend to take care of himself and workout, if he wants to live longer.